mayakraft/math-for-artists/03/index.md

 A polynomial is any equation that has more than one variable, this could mean an x and a y.
 But now it's come to specifically represent the case when you have the same variable in more than one form (x² and x)

-Last class we learned of Khwarizmi's proofs for degree-2 polynomials (ca. 820 AD), and how Khayyam discovered solutions to degree-3 (ca 1100 AD).
+Last class we learned of Khwarizmi's proofs for degree-2 polynomials (ca. 820 AD), and how Omar Khayyam discovered solutions to degree-3 (ca 1100 AD).
 Let's look at a degree-2 polynomial from a few different perspectives:

 - a drawing of the physical problem
 - the equation itself